MONDAY, 1 JUNE 1942

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): 63d Bombardment Squadron (Heavy),

 43d Bombardment Group (Heavy), moves from Sydney to Charleville with

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): FEAF was planning a joint strike against Lae and Salamaua similar to the operation of June 9.
 The morning schedule was interrupted by a fighter sweep of A6M2 Zeros of the Tainan Kokutai over the Port Moresby area.
 32 P-39 and P-400 Airacobra of the 39th Fighter Squadron and 40th Fighter Squadron were scrambled.
 They were hit hard and four were shot down and two heavily damaged.
 Tainan pilots claim 17 shot down and 2 probables and lost no aircraft damaged or shot down.
 Lost is P-39F 41-7204, P-39F 41-7136, P-39F 41-7222 and P-39 piloted by Lynch.
 Three of the pilots shot down returned while one went MIA.

 In the afternoon, 22nd BG B-26s and 19th BG B-17s hit Lae and 3rd BG B-25s hit Salamaua hitting runways and buildings and starting several

 fires.
 They meet their Airacobra escort on the return flight.
-Intercepted by A6M2 Zero s of the Tainan Kokutai.
-Shot down is P-39 piloted by Magre (MIA) and A6M2 Hidaka (MIA).
+Intercepted by A6M2 Zeros from the Tainan Kokutai.
+Lost are P-39 piloted by Magre (MIA) and A6M2 Hidaka (MIA).

 WEDNESDAY, 17 JUNE 1942